diptoo/docs/en/guide/vuex-store.md

 ---

 > Using a store to manage the state is important to every big application, that's why Nuxt.js implements [Vuex](https://vuex.vuejs.org/en/) in its core.
+> Set your nuxt mode 'spa' from nuxt.config.js.
+If it is set in 'universal' mode.

 ## Activate the Store